Wa (watercraft): Design and construction

+On Yap (at least the Yap Main Islands), canoes in general are known as m'uw.
+The open-ocean type with the two-pronged "tails" are called powpow (linguistically similar to the Polynesian paopao but different in design and purpose).
+While very similar in design to the wa of the rest of the Caroline Islands, one of the few distinctions between the two versions is the two-pronged tails; the Yap Main Islands' version tends to be a bigger ornament compared to the more wood-conservative version found in the tree-scarce atolls of the Carolines.

 Speed and means of propulsion

 Wa may be sailed over long distances, paddled, or moved by punting.
 One analysis of wa under sail indicated "conclusively that these primitive craft are superior to a modern boat on significant points of sailing."
 They were estimated by Anson in 1776 to be able to move at or perhaps beyond wind speed, and to have better windward pointing ability than any craft previously encountered.
 Several early western observers stated they were "capable of 22 kn for sustained periods".
 Edwin Doran, author of Wangka: Austronesian Canoe Origins (1981), cited a 14 kn average for a wa traveling from Guam to Manila.
 Benjamin Morrell reported in 1831 that he had "seen these boats going at the rate of 8 mph, within four points of the wind" and that he had "no doubt but they will go at the rate of twelve or thirteen [13 miles] miles an hour in smooth water".